aouataf-djillani/Amazon-review-sentiment-analysis/README.md

 # Amazon review data analysis using Vader, Logistic regression and SVM
 In this repository we provide sentiment analysis using a supervised machine learning method.
-In a previous project, we applied the VADER (Valence Aware Dictionary for sEntiment Reasoning), a sentiment intensity analyser implemented in NLTK to analyse our unlabeled amazon reviews data-set, we obtained a performance score of 71%.
+In a previous project, we applied the VADER (Valence Aware Dictionary for sEntiment Reasoning), a sentiment intensity analyser implemented in NLTK to analyse our unlabeled amazon reviews data-set, we obtained a performance score of 71%. (check vader_classifier.py)
 Our main goal is the achieve a better performance in predicting positive and negative reviews.

 ## Dataset